Dun Caan Cottage

 - Linen (Double Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by electric heaters and wood-burning stove (1 basket of logs INCLUDED).
+WiFi is provided for email checking and general web browsing and should not be used for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
 A maximum of 2 dogs are welcome at an additional charge (1 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).